makrai/notes/zadeh18-CMU-MOSEI-multimod-speech-emo.md

 * datasets have severe shortcomings in the following aspects:
   * Diversity in the training samples
     * crucial due to the complexity of the underlying distribution
-    * variability of intra-modal and crossmodal dynamics (Rajagopalan+ 2016)
+    * variability of intra-modal and cross-modal dynamics (Rajagopalan+ 2016)
-  * Variety in the topics: Variety in topics opens the door to generalizable
+  * Variety in the topics
     * language and nonverbal behaviors tend to change based on the impression of the topic on speakers’ internal mental state
   * Diversity of speakers: speaking styles are highly idiosyncratic
     * overfitting: models learn the identity of speakers (Wang+ 2016)
   * Variety in annotations
     * multiple labels allows for studying the relations between labels
-    * multi-task learning which has shown excellent performance in past
+    * multi-task learning has shown excellent performance in the past
 * CMU Multimodal Opinion Sentiment and Emotion Intensity (CMU-MOSEI)
   * 23,453 annotated video segments from 1,000 speakers and 250 topics
   * manual transcription aligned with audio to phoneme level